 Classified as an explorer map, or a map used to navigate specialized locations, the Woodland mansion map may be directly bought or traded for, as can maps for specialized monuments.
 Meanwhile, maps for buried treasure may be found via shipwrecks and underwater ruins.

 Question: How do you get a villager map?

 Answer: To obtain a villager map in Minecraft, head into a village and be prepared to make a trade, ideally with compasses and emeralds.
 Villager maps, also known as explorer maps, can be bought at the most affordable price from a cartographer of Journeyman-level status, In some cases, villager maps can be bought for as little as 12 emeralds and a compass.
 Emeralds can be found throughout Minecraft through mining and smelting emerald ore.
 Meanwhile, compasses may be crafted with 4 iron ingots and a single Redstone dust.

 Question: How big is a level 4 map in Minecraft?

 Answer: Minecraft maps have zoom features of 0, 1, 2, 3, and 4.
 At the level 4 zoom level, a Minecraft map is 2048 by 2048 blocks.
 Different zoom levels affect how distinguishable the best features of the world are.

 Knowing how to make a cartography table from scratch is especially helpful when you want ways to create, clone, and edit maps.
 I also love the control and navigation options that come from a cartography table.

 Of course, that’s not all you can craft in Minecraft.
-If you want to get the most out of your Minecraft experience, you’ll also want to know how to make a saddle and how to make a lantern, so you can start exploring and creating to the fullest.
+If you want to get the most out of your Minecraft experience, you’ll also want to know how to make a saddle, how to make a lantern, how to make stonecutter and how to make shulker box so you can start exploring and creating to the fullest.